hikeventures/hikeventures.github.io/_posts/2016-02-08-Testing the MSR Revo Ascent, Ascent Light, Deploy T2 and Flight 2 in the Austrian Alps.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/24761350022/in/dateposted-public/" title="Snowshoeing in Montafon, Vorarlberg in Austria"><img src="https://farm2.staticflickr.com/1548/24761350022_cdab205334_b.jpg" width="1024" height="681" alt="Snowshoeing in Montafon, Vorarlberg in Austria"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ## MSR Flight 2 and Deploy TR-2 review
-We also had an opportunity to test the MSR Flight 2 and the Deploy TR-2 adjustable winter poles on our trip which we also received from MSR.
+We also had an opportunity to test the <a href="http://amzn.to/1T2gp2H" rel="nofollow">MSR Flight 2</a> and the <a href="http://amzn.to/1T2grb1" rel="nofollow">Deploy TR-2</a> adjustable winter poles on our trip which we also received from MSR.
 The number '2' in them indicates that they consist of two sections.
 Besides this, there are also similar 3-section poles available from MSR which allow you to pack them even smaller.
 The 2-setion poles takes slightly less time to expand (especially in case of Deply TR-2) but if you have a smaller bag you should probably opt for the 3-section version of both poles.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/24251161044/in/dateposted-public/" title="Snowshoeing in Montafon, Vorarlberg in Austria"><img src="https://farm2.staticflickr.com/1507/24251161044_2a14e4806b_b.jpg" width="1024" height="681" alt="Snowshoeing in Montafon, Vorarlberg in Austria"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>